astronomer/airflow-guides/guides/airflow-importing-custom-hooks-operators.md

 ## Defining a Custom Operator

 At a high level, creating a custom operator is straightforward.
+At a minimum, all custom operators must:

+- Inherit from the `BaseOperator`.
-It should inherit from the `BaseOperator`, and define `Constructor` and `Execute` classes.
+- Define `Constructor` and `Execute` classes.

 This will look something like the code below:

 ```python
 from airflow.operators.bash_operator import BaseOperator